ummer-shell/azure-cicd-project/README.md

 ## Instructions
 *This is also available in video form in the Demo section.
 In addition, all commands used are available in the [commands.sh]() file*

-1. Clone the repository in your preferred environment.
+1. Clone the repository in your preferred environment (and also push to your own account).
 In this demo, the Azure cloud shell is used:
 ```bash
 git https://github.com/ummer-shell/azure-cicd-project.git
 cd azure-cicd-project